One of the more common uses of a life insurance payout is to help cover the costs of a funeral – which can be very expensive.

 Death certificate – A death certificate is a required document for a funeral.
 You can register a death and receive a certificate for a small fee.

-Cremation or Burial – The average cost of a cremation is £550 and for a burial it is £1,500.
+Cremation or Burial – The average cost of a cremation is £3,858 and for a burial it is £4,975.
 It is entirely your decision on which to have.
+You could also opt for a cheaper ‘direct cremation’, which involves cremating the body without a ceremony and is priced at roughly £1,712.

 Minister – This could be a minister who works for a funeral director or crematorium, or maybe a priest or other religious official.
 The fee for hiring someone to perform the funeral service is around £100.
 It is an optional element to a funeral.